vbaaccess/vbaGIT/README.md

 # vbaGIT
-A tool supporting guitar in mdb and adp projects
+Class + module, supporting the use of GIT in ADP projects (MS Office)